santagaz/forcer/README.md

     --checkOnly ...
     ...

+To deploy your project (stored in local filesystem) to destination org first from terminal you need to change directory to project folder that somewhere inside contains folder "src" with all metadata to deploy:

+    $: cd ~/my_workspace/TestProject/
+    $: ls
+    src
+    config
+    ...

+Here is a very simple deploy command:

+    $: forcer deploy

+### Configuration
+forcer can store information about deployment organization to avoid typing details for each deployment.
+Information like username, password (it is strongly recommended to avoid storing password) can be saved in configuration.yml file.
+And here is a template content:

+    anything_as_your_org_alias:
+      host: login.salesforce.com
+      username: sample_username
+      password:
+      security_token: sample_token

+For more information on setup and usage of configuration.yml please visit wiki pages of this project.

+### Excluding certain metadata from deployment
+forcer is a flexible tool that allows developers exclude certain:

+1. components (metadata files) from deployment.
+For example object Idea.object (excluded by default) usually fails deployments.
+2. XML elements from deployment.
+For example all references to "Social..." layouts (excluded by default) in profiles fail deployments.

+For more information on how to use configuration files to exclude components and XML snippets please visit wiki pages of this project.

+### Command line examples
+If you already filled configuration.yml correctly then deployments are much faster.
 Here is a sample command to start deployment of a project in current folder:

     $: forcer deploy --dest dest_alias_in_configuration_yml

 This command will recursively search for sfdc project source folder "src" and use the first found for deployment.
 Please note that "src" folder must contain a valid package.xml file that you intend to use for deployment.

-If you want to call validation-only request then, since it is a part of "deploy" soap call, you need to just add flag --checkOnly :
+If you want to call validation-only request then, since it is part of "deploy" soap call, you need to just add flag --checkOnly :

     $: forcer deploy --dest dest_alias_in_configuration_yml --checkOnly